sdadas/yast/README.md

-# yast
+## Yet Another Sequence Tagging library

-Yet Another Sequence Tagging library
+This repository contains a Tensorflow and Keras toolkit for builing sequence tagging models.